-While we don’t like to play favourites, The Teacher’s Pet has to be one of the greatest podcasts of all time.
-Teaming up once again with The Australian, award-winning journalist Hedley Thomas is back with The Night Driver—and yes, it will chill you to your core.
-The podcast will follow the story of Janine Vaughan who was abducted one rain-soaked night in Bathurst nearly 20 years ago and was never seen again.
+From The Australian and award-winning journalist Hedley Thomas, The Night Driver will chill you to your core.
+The podcast follows the story of Janine Vaughan who was abducted one rain-soaked night in Bathurst nearly 20 years ago and was never seen again.
 To this day, her disappearence and suspected murder has not been solved and her family are desperate for answers.
 Thomas (who also created the now infamous The Teacher's Pet) will once again turn detective as he explores the flawed police investigation riddled with corruption, the potential suspects (including a former cop) and how Vaughan’s murder tore a regional town apart.
 Urban List reader Sophia says this podcast kept her on the edge of her seat.

-If you were a fan of last year’s hit podcast Who The Hell Is Hamish?, then you’ll love Chasing Charlie.
-The seven-part podcast is narrated by all round bad boss private investigator Julia Robson who was approached with a seemingly routine case of a jilted lover.
+This seven-part podcast is narrated by all round bad boss private investigator Julia Robson who was approached with a seemingly routine case of a jilted lover.
 But the more Robson dug into the life of a mysterious lothario called Charlie, the more she realised there was a seriously dark side to this man and that he was leaving a trail of broken hearts and shattered lives in his wake.
-From New Zealand and Australia to the UK and France, follow Robson on her relentless, seven-year mission for the redemption and justice of victims around the globe.
-Heads up—we devoured this series in a single sitting!
+From New Zealand and Australia to the UK and France, you'l follow Robson on her relentless, seven-year mission for the redemption and justice of victims around the globe.
+Urban List reader Georgia revealed she "devoured the series in just two days".

 The Dating Game Killer

-We cannot get enough of this new true crime podcast is so eerie you might need to sleep with the ligths on.
+According Urban List lover Major, this true crime podcast is so eerie you might need to sleep with the ligths on.
 The story goes like this: In 1987 Rodney Alcala won a date on a reality TV show, The Dating Game.
-While he charmed everyone, including his potential date, what no one knew was that he was a prolific serial killer in the middle of cross country murder spree.
-In this six-part series, co-hosts Tracy Pattin (Hollywood & Crime) and Stephen Lang (Avatar) take listeners on Alcala’s chilling journey, chronicling his crimes and how he managed to fool everyone around him—from his employers to prison psychiatrists and parole boards.
+While he charmed everyone, what no one knew was that he was a prolific serial killer in the middle of cross country murder spree.
+In this six-part series, co-hosts Tracy Pattin and Stephen Lang take listeners on Alcala’s chilling journey, chronicling his crimes and how he managed to fool everyone around him—from his employers to prison psychiatrists and parole boards.
 Oh, and did we mention it’s from the creator of Dirty John, so you know it’s going to be epic.